Muhammad-Awais-Tariq/Release_Radar/README.md

 - You pick a genre and (optionally) describe a mood in Streamlit, then click the button
 - Streamlit sends both as a POST request to the n8n webhook URL
-- n8n fetches a pool of upcoming movies from TMDB, then hands that pool — along with your mood — to an AI agent
+- n8n hands the genre and mood to an **AI Agent**, which has direct, autonomous access to a TMDB search tool — it isn't pre-fed a fixed list of candidates
-- The AI genuinely **decides** which 3 movies best fit, rather than the workflow applying a fixed rule like "take the top 3 by date"
+- The agent decides for itself what to search for, whether one search is enough, and which 3 movies genuinely fit — rather than the workflow applying a fixed rule like "take the top 3 by date"
 - The finished data (movies + AI reasoning) comes back as a JSON array, which Streamlit loops through and displays

 ## The n8n Workflow — Node by Node